Pixep/qt-quick-responsive-helper/README.md

 You can either:

 - Copy [ResponsiveHelper.qml](ResponsiveHelper.qml) into your project
-- or clone the repository, and use it as you see fit.
+- or clone the repository (`--recursive`) and use it as you see fit.
 The `examples` folder contains:
   - [minimal-example](examples/minimal-example/main.qml)
   - [common-features-example](examples/common-features-example/main.qml)